rlajous/website/README.md

 # Personal Portfolio

 Welcome to the repository for my personal portfolio website.
-This portfolio is designed to showcase my skills, projects, and professional journey.
-It's built with modern web technologies and includes a contact form with automated email responses for improved interaction with visitors.
+This portfolio showcases my skills, projects, and professional journey.

+## Technologies Used

+This project is built using a powerful stack of technologies for web development:

+- [**Next.js**](https://nextjs.org/): A React framework for production.
+- [**TypeScript**](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.
+- [**Tailwind CSS**](https://tailwindcss.com/): A utility-first CSS framework for creating custom designs.
+- [**Supabase**](https://supabase.io/): An open-source Firebase alternative providing backend services.
+- [**Deno**](https://deno.land/): A modern runtime for JavaScript and TypeScript, used for serverless functions.

 ## Features

 - **Portfolio Showcase**: A curated selection of my projects and contributions, highlighting my skills in web development, design, and other areas of expertise.
-- **Contact Form**: An easy way for visitors to leave messages or inquiries, directly integrated into my email.
+- **Contact Form**: This is an easy way for visitors to leave messages or inquiries, directly integrated into my email.
 - **Automated Email Notifications**: Automated responses to contact form submissions, ensuring that every message is acknowledged and I'm promptly notified.

 ## Recent Enhancements